HKUST-Aerial-Robotics/MVDepthNet/README.md

 <img src="fig/example.png" alt="MVDepthNet example" width = "320*4" height = "200">

-From left to right is: left image, right image, "ground truth" depth from RGB-D cameras and the estimated depth map.
+From left to right is: the left image, the right image, the "ground truth" depth from RGB-D cameras and the estimated depth map.

 A video can be used to illustrate the performance of our system: